Real-Time Dam Levels

 Agricultural & Economic Significance

 Beyond standard municipal supply, Harding is a vital asset for the regional agricultural economy in Western Australia.
 Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
-Without the buffer provided by this massive 64 GL storage, regional farming would face extreme volatility.
+Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context

 The surrounding catchment of Harding also supports diverse local flora and fauna.
 During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
-However, environmental flow releases must be carefully balanced to protect downstream river health.
+Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact